kissmetrics/km-support/_posts/2013-02-04-javascript.md

 Please see:

-* [@apis/common-methods] for information and examples on recording events, setting properties and identifying users.
+* [Common Methods][common] for information and examples on recording events, setting properties and identifying users.
-* [@javascript-specific] for information on our asynchronous API, tracking clicks, forms, multiple domains and other issues specific to the Javascript API
+* [JavaScript Library Specifics][js-specific] for information on our asynchronous API, tracking clicks, forms, multiple domains and other issues specific to the Javascript API

 ## Events Automatically Tracked